engmhmoud/test_selenium_site_icd10data/README.md

-# solution on code  at test_all.py file named and ordered to run you should have python ,pytest , selenium ,and pipenv
+# solution on code  at test_all.py file named and ordered
+to run you should have python ,pytest , selenium ,and pipenv
 # to run the test
 #   pytest .

-# to get the  allure
+# to get allure report run the following
-# enure you installed allure command and allure-pytest  package then run
-# pytest --alluredir=./report
-# allure serve /report